efecanpinar/star-chart-api/README.md

-# Build a Starchart Web API using ASP.NET Core
+# Starchart Web API

-The Build a Starchart Web API using ASP.NET Core Application is designed to allow users to submit and retrieve data about celestial objects.
-This will cover using EntityFramework to retrieve, add, update, and remove data from an in memory database and making it accessible via a web service.
+Built using ASP.NET Core, this StarChart Web API is designed to allow users to send and receive data about celestial objects.

 # Setup the Application